 ICPG's modified atmosphere packaging solutions include:

-• Polypropylene combined with custom barrier laminations or coextrusions
+- Polypropylene combined with custom barrier laminations or coextrusions

-• Polyethylene combined with custom barrier laminations or coextrusions
+- Polyethylene combined with custom barrier laminations or coextrusions

-• Polystyrene combined with custom barrier laminations or coextrusions
+- Polystyrene combined with custom barrier laminations or coextrusions

 ICPG material solutions are produced from our extensive resin portfolio using materials such as our innovative XPP™ Enhanced Barrier Polypropylene which offers up to 80% improvement to OTR and MVTR barrier properties before the incorporation of EVOH, allowing the opportunity for structure optimization for extended shelf-life performance in the form of a simplified structure that is 100% recyclable using Resin ID Code (RIC) #5.
-This material also offers enhancements to key properties, including controlled shrinkage and enhanced stiffness to offer a drop-in solution for PS replacement initiatives for thermoforming and form-fill-seal applications. - Relevant?
+This material also offers enhancements to key properties, including controlled shrinkage and enhanced stiffness to offer a viable replacement solution for PS replacement initiatives for thermoforming and form-fill-seal applications.

 Interested in learning more about how you can enhance the performance and sustainability of your modified atmosphere packaged product?
 Download our XPP Enhanced Barrier Polypropylene product sheet: